Satyamsinha-dev/ascii-text-analyzer/README.md

 # 🔤 ASCII Text Analyzer

-A lightweight C++ command-line utility that takes a line of text and displays the ASCII value of every character.
+A lightweight C++ command-line utility that takes a line of text and displays the ASCII value of every character...

 Built as a small hands-on project to understand how characters are represented internally while practicing **C++ strings, loops, character handling, and type casting**.